Sieep-Coding/pyt/readme.md

 A `Python` GUI to manage essential business data with `tkinter` and a *FAST* `SQLite` backend.

-I created this for myself but you are welcome to use it yourself under the [MIT License.](LICENSE)

 > [!WARNING]
 > Not ready for a production environment (yet). *Use at your own risk.*